Mustansir18/Cheezious/Cheezious_kiosk/DEPLOYMENT_MANUAL.md

 # Cheezious Connect: Deployment Manual for Windows Server

-This document provides a comprehensive guide for deploying the Cheezious Connect Next.js application on a Windows Server machine for integration with Microsoft Dynamics 365.
+This document provides a comprehensive guide for deploying the Cheezious Connect Next.js application on a Windows Server machine for use as a self-service kiosk.

 ## 1. Prerequisites